-HIV/AIDS funding focuses on prevention, care and treatment efforts, and the support of children affected by AIDS in over 90 countries.
+HIV/AIDS PEPFAR (USAID Funding) funding focuses on prevention, care and treatment efforts, and the support of children affected by AIDS in over 90 countries.

-Other Infectious Diseases funding prepares for avian flu response and helps to prevent and treat HIV, malaria, TB, and other neglected tropical diseases.
+Malaria and Other Infectious Diseases funding prepares for avian flu response and helps to prevent and treat HIV, malaria, TB, and other neglected tropical diseases.
 This fund is critical to prevent major health outbreaks.

-Global Health and Child Survival (Department of State) funds PEPFAR, which save millions of lives by providing HIV prevention efforts (with an emphasis on abstinence and behavior change), care for families and children affected by family members with HIV/AIDS, and anti-retroviral treatment efforts that allow people to live productive lives.
-These programs also treat malaria, immunize people across the globe, and invest in research and development.
+HIV/AIDS (State Funding) funds PEPFAR, which saves millions of lives by providing HIV prevention efforts, care for families and children affected by family members with HIV/AIDS, and anti-retroviral treatment efforts.
+These programs also treat malaria, immunize people, and invest in research and development.

-Development Assistance programs support an array of activities, including education, agriculture, water and sanitation, small enterprise, climate change, democracy promotion and good governance.
-These programs help promote human development and stability in poor countries.
+Development Assistance programs support an array of critical development activities, including education; agriculture; water and sanitation; microfinance, including women's savings' groups; climate change; feed the future; democracy promotion and good governance.
+These programs help promote human development, reduce vulnerabilities, and create stability in poor countries.